Code-Institute-Submissions/Memory-Game-Project-1/README.md

 ### Media

+http://ami.responsivedesign.is/ - For the readme header.

-No external images or icons were used, everything was done through styling.
+No other external images or icons were used, everything was done through styling.

 ### Acknowledgements